kptdev/kpt/site/guides/namespace-provisioning-ui.md

 # Namespace provisioning using UI

-In this guide, we will learn how to create a kpt package from scratch using Config as Data UI.
+This guide will teach us how to create a kpt package from scratch using Config as Data UI.
 We will also learn how to enable customization of the package with minimal steps for package consumers and deploy the package to a Kubernetes cluster.

-## What package are we creating ?
+## What package are we creating?

 Onboarding a new application or a micro-service is a very common task for a platform team.
 It involves provisioning a dedicated namespace (and other